microsoft/azure-health-data-services-workshop/Challenge-XY - Convert openEHR and FHIR/README.md

 **Model Mappings** are attached to the lower level of the modeling process.
 They connect two universally matching data points.
 For instance, a *FHIR* Observation resource matching a systolic blood pressure reading AND its matching *openEHR* blood pressure Archetype.
 Due to the maximum modeling paradigm of *openEHR* the matching *openEHR* Archetype covers more data points in almost any case.
-This results in Model Mappings being bound to one of the many available specific *openEHR* Archetypes, while on the other side having one of the *FHIR* general purpose Resource type abstractions (Observation, Medication, …).
+This results in Model Mappings being bound to one of the many available specific *openEHR* Archetypes, while on the other side having one of the *FHIR* general purpose Resource type abstractions (Observation, Medication, … or their *Profile* specification).

 Example : A *FHIR* Observation with a LOINC code for a systolic blood pressure has its value and unit data point mapped over to the value and magnitude data points in the matching *openEHR* Archetype.